Bobcat size compared to domestic cat

 People search for “Bobcat size compared to cat” but what they mean is a size comparison between the bobcat and the domestic cat.
 I’ve prepared an image which I think is pretty accurate in showing the difference in size of the domestic cat and bobcat.
 On my calculation the domestic cat is about .54 or 54% of the size of a bobcat.
 Let’s call it about half the size.
-I think the image reflects that although it is quite difficult to visualise it accurately.
+I think the image reflects this although it is quite difficult to visualise it accurately.

 They say the average bobcat is about 33 inches in length from the nose to the beginning of the tail while the domestic cat is about 18 inches on average over that distance.
-Of course, it varies quite a lot particularly with respect to the domestic cat because the wild cat hybrids can be about 17.5 inches to the shoulder at a maximum.
+Of course, it varies quite considerably particularly with respect to the domestic cat because the wild cat hybrids can be about 17.5 inches to the shoulder at a maximum.
 These cats would be around two thirds or more the size of a bobcat.
-The bobcat, incidentally, is about the same height to the shoulder of a female Labrador retriever but has longer legs.
+The bobcat, incidentally, is about the same height to the shoulder as a female Labrador retriever but with longer legs.
 The bobcat has long legs relative to its body size and a small head and of course the short tail.
 The tail is about 14 cm long, white underneath and marked with dark bands above.

 The bobcat is described as a medium-sized wild cat species while the domestic cat interestingly is listed in a book on the wild cat species and described as a small cat.
 The reason why the domestic cat is in a book on the wild cat species is because it is so similar in terms of its lineage and DNA to the wildcat that it is technically part of the wild cat family.
 It is after all very close to a wildcat in terms of temperament and all domestic cats are born with a wild mentality until socialised.